jhums04/react-training/4.styling-react-components/readme.md

 - You need to know CSS.
 - CSS code is not scoped to components.
   - CSS rules may clash across components.

+# Inline CSS: Advantages and Disadvantages

+## Advantages

+- Quick and easy to add to jsx
+- Styles only affects elements on which you add them

+## Disadvantages

+- You need to know CSS.
+- CSS code is not scoped to components.
+  - CSS rules may clash across components.